Chicago Truck Accident Attorney

 Sometimes, these traumatic injuries are readily apparent, and sometimes they do not appear until sometime after the crash.
 When a traumatic brain injury occurs, you may not notice the effects of the crash until after an MRI, or after you have shown other symptoms.
 After a truck accident, it is important to seek medical treatment immediately to address any hidden injuries.

 Accidents involving trucks are ten times as likely to kill as accidents involving cars.
 If a loved one died as the result of a truck accident in Illinois, contact a Chicago wrongful death lawyer.
 An attorney can determine fault, deal with the insurance companies, and perform all the services necessary in a wrongful death case while you focus on grieving.

-Consult with Our Attorneys Before Speaking with an Insurance Company
+Consult with Our Chicago Truck Accident Attorneys Before Speaking with an Insurance Company

 Trucking companies hire insurance companies to protect themselves from liability and paying overly large settlements.
 As a result, the insurance company may contact you and ask you to accept a lowball offer, or attempt to push blame for the accident onto you.
 It is important to work with a Chicago trucking accident lawyer to ensure that the courts assign fault to the proper party.
 Do not fall victim to lowball claims or a shift in accident responsibility.